tensorflow/recommenders-addons/README.md

 ```

 **Usage restrictions on GPU**
+- Only work on Nvidia GPU with cuda compute capability 6.0 or higher.
-- Considering the size of the whl file, currently `dim` only supports less than or equal to 200, if you need longer `dim`, please submit an issue.
+- Considering the size of the .whl file, currently `dim` only supports less than or equal to 200, if you need longer `dim`, please submit an issue.
+- Only `dynamic_embedding` APIs and relative OPs support running on GPU.
 - For GPU HashTables manage GPU memory independently, TensorFlow should be configured to allow GPU memory growth by the following:
 ```python
 sess_config.gpu_options.allow_growth = True